RSS

 File:Aquote2.png

-Information security experts interviewed by Medusa declined to comment on what was happening.
-One of them, in a conversation with a correspondent for the publication, said: "Who knows [what is the matter] will not tell you, and who does not know will hang noodles on their ears.
+Information security specialists interviewed by Meduza declined to comment on what was happening.
+One of them, in a conversation with a correspondent for the publication, said: "Who knows [what is the matter] will not tell you, and who does not know - he will hang noodles on his ears.
 And do not raise this issue. "

 2014

-"Since in recent months we have not had any progress on a similar deployment of the GLONASS system, the time for resolving this issue remains until May 31.
-Since June 1, we have been suspending the operation of these stations in the Russian Federation, "Rogozin said
+"Since in recent months we have not had any progress on a similar placement of the GLONASS system, the time to resolve this issue remains until May 31.
+From June 1, we suspend the work of these stations on the territory of the Russian Federation, "Rogozin said

 .

 The Deputy Prime Minister said that a working group has been formed, which consists of representatives of Roscosmos, the Academy of Sciences and the Ministry of Foreign Affairs.
-"We are starting negotiations," Rogozin said, adding that three months are allotted for everything.
+"We are starting negotiations," Rogozin said, adding that three months have been allotted for everything.

-"That is, until the end of this summer, we hope that during these negotiations a solution will be found that will allow, on terms of parity and proportionality, to restore this cooperation," he said.
+"That is, by the end of the summer of this year, we hope that during these negotiations a solution will be found that will allow, on conditions of parity and proportionality, to restore this cooperation," he said.

-Rogozin emphasized that otherwise cooperation will be curtailed.
-"If not, from September 1, the work of these stations will be stopped completely," he said.
+Rogozin stressed that otherwise cooperation will be curtailed.
+"If not, from September 1, the work of these stations will be completely stopped," he said.

 In total, 11 GPS stations operate in Russia.
 They are located in the Kaluga and Sverdlovsk regions, Krasnoyarsk Territory, the Republic of Sakha - Yakutia, Irkutsk, Magadan, South Sakhalin, Petropavlovsk-Kamchatsky.

-According to The New York Times, Russia's attempts to deploy the SDCM in the United States caused strong concern in Congress, especially among Republicans.
-With their active participation, the publication notes, and a prohibitive measure was adopted.
+According to The New York Times, Russia's attempts to secure the placement of SDKM in the United States have caused strong concern in Congress, especially among Republicans.
+With their active participation, the newspaper notes, a prohibitive measure was taken.

-On June 1, 2014, Roscosmos, together with the Federal Agency for Scientific Organizations, took measures to exclude the use of GPS ground stations in Russia for military and other purposes not provided for in existing agreements.
+On June 1, 2014, Roscosmos, together with the Federal Agency for Scientific Organizations, took measures to exclude the use of GPS ground stations in Russia for military and other purposes not provided for by the current agreements.

-"In accordance with the order of the Government of the Russian Federation, Roscosmos, together with the Federal Agency for Scientific Organizations, on June 1, 2014, implemented measures to exclude the use of information from stations of the global seismographic network operating on GPS signals located on the territory of the Russian Federation for purposes not provided for by existing agreements, including for military purposes," the Roscosmos website says.
+"In accordance with the instructions of the Government of the Russian Federation, Roscosmos, together with the Federal Agency for Scientific Organizations, implemented measures on June 1, 2014 to exclude the use of information from global seismographic network stations operating on GPS signals located in the Russian Federation for purposes not provided for by current agreements, including for military purposes," the Roscosmos website says.

 According to experts, the shutdown of these stations in Russia will not affect the operation of navigation equipment, including consumer electronics - smartphones, tablets, navigators.
 According to Rogozin himself, only the US military will suffer.

-The UK Office of Geodesy and Cartography (OS) brought to the public debate the issue of abandoning the use of a national coordinate system based on the Airy 1830 model developed in the 19th century.
-As emphasized in OS, the UK will not abandon the national coordinate grid, but it can bring it into line with the three-dimensional coordinate system for positioning on Earth WGS84[13].
+The Office of Geodesy and Cartography of Great Britain (OS) submitted for public discussion the issue of refusing to use the national coordinate system based on the Airy 1830 model, developed in the 19th century.
+As emphasized in OS, the UK will not abandon the national coordinate grid, but may bring it in line with the three-dimensional coordinate system for positioning on Earth WGS84[16].

-Most countries use latitude (location relative to the equator) and longitude to determine coordinates - this is the position in relation to the meridian that passes through the Royal Greenwich Observatory.
+Most countries use latitude (location relative to the equator) and longitude to determine coordinates - this is a position relative to the meridian that passes through the Royal Greenwich Observatory.
 However, the Earth is not an ideal sphere, but has the shape of an ellipsoid.
-The OS uses the Airy 1830 ellipsoid developed by the British astronomer George Biddell Airy as the basis.
+In OS, the Airy 1830 ellipsoid, developed by British astronomer George Biddell Airy, is used as the basis.

-Most modern maps tied to GPS coordinates use the world-wide ellipsoid WGS84.
-Due to the broadest use of GPS, the WGS84 model has actually become an international standard, in particular, it recommends the use of the International Civil Aviation Organization (ICAO).
+Most modern maps tied to GPS coordinates use the Earth-wide ellipsoid WGS84.
+Thanks to the widespread use of GPS, the WGS84 model has already actually become an international standard, in particular, the International Civil Aviation Organization (ICAO) recommends using it.

-Many modern British maps have two coordinate grids: national blue based on OS Airy 1830 and black based on high-precision GPS data and WGS84 models.
+Many modern British maps have two coordinate grids: national blue based on OS Airy 1830 and black - according to high-precision GPS and WGS84 model data.

-In the UK, they decided not to abandon the national "blue grid" completely, but simply to bring it into line with the "black grid," that is, to switch from Airy 1830 to WGS84.
-This will slightly shift the blue grid, for example, for maps at a scale of 1:50000, the offset will be 2 mm.
+In the UK, they decided not to abandon the national "blue grid" completely, but simply to bring it in line with the "black grid," that is, to move from Airy 1830 to WGS84.
+This will shift the blue grid slightly, for example, for 1:50000 scale cards, the offset will be 2 mm.

 2012